DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

 -----|------------|------------
 TableTreeColumn.Cell | [TableTreeColumn.CellProps](#tabletreecolumncellprops) | A component that renders a cell within a data row.
 TableTreeColumn.Indent | [TableTreeColumn.IndentProps](#tabletreecolumnindentprops) | A component that renders an indent used to identify row level.
-TableTreeColumn.ToggleButton | [TableTreeColumn.ToggleButtonProps](#tabletreecolumntogglebuttonprops) | A component that renders a button that controls row's expanded state.
+TableTreeColumn.ExpandButton | [TableTreeColumn.ExpandButtonProps](#tabletreecolumnexpandbuttonprops) | A component that renders a button that controls row's expanded state.
 TableTreeColumn.Checkbox | [TableTreeColumn.CheckboxProps](#tabletreecolumncheckboxprops) | A component that renders a checkbox used to control selection.

 If you specify additional properties, they are added to the component's root element.